Quantitative non-classicality of mediated interactions: Accessible mediator

 Let us take a correlation quantifier $Q$ that is monotonic under local operations.
 In Appendix~\ref{APP_ACCESSIBLE} we show that the bound in terms of correlation capacity holds when we additionally assume the initial state is of the form $\rho_0 = \rho_{AM} \otimes \rho_B$.
 For such an initial state, the correlations generated by a decomposable map $\lambda$ admit

 where the bound is derived for any correlation measure $Q$ that is monotonic under local processing.
+Here $\sigma_{AM}$ ranges over all possible joint states of $AM$.
+If the initial state is fully product $\rho_0 = \rho_A \otimes \rho_M \otimes \rho_B$, the roles of $A$ and $B$ could be exchanged giving rise to another inequality and the experimenter should choose the one that is violated to detect non-decomposability.
 This bound is already non-trivial as we now demonstrate by showing that the maximally entangling map cannot be decomposable.
-Consider the initial product state $\ket{000}$ and assume systems $A$ and $B$ are of higher dimension than the mediator, i.e. $d_A = d_B > d_M$.
+Consider the initial product state $\ket{000}$ and assume systems $A$ and $B$ are of higher dimension than the mediator, i.e.\ $d_A = d_B > d_M$.
 As an exemplary entanglement measure, take the relative entropy of entanglement, $E$.
-It is known that its maximum depends on the dimension of the smaller Hilbert space, i.e. $\sup_{\sigma_{AM}} E_{A:M}(\sigma_{AM}) = \log d_M$.
+It is known that its maximum depends on the dimension of the smaller Hilbert space, i.e.\ $\sup_{\sigma_{AM}} E_{A:M}(\sigma_{AM}) = \log d_M$.
 According to Eq.~(\ref{EQ_CAPACITY}), any decomposable evolution cannot produce more entanglement than $\log d_M$.
 This holds for entanglement $E_{A:MB}$ as well as for $E_{A:B}$ due to the monotonicity of relative entropy under partial trace.
-Since dimensions of $A$ and $B$ are larger than the dimension of the mediator, maximally entangled state between $AB$ cannot be produced.
+Since dimensions of $A$ and $B$ are larger than the dimension of the mediator, maximally entangled state between $AB$ cannot be produced by any decomposable map.

 Of course we are interested in extending Eq.~(\ref{EQ_CAPACITY}) to arbitrary initial state and in this way make the method independent of it.
 To achieve this aim, we use continuity arguments.
 Many correlation measures, including relative entropy based quantifiers~\cite{Donald1999}, all distance-based measures~\cite{Modi2010} or convex roof extensions of asymptotically continuous functions~\cite{SynakRadtke2006}, admit a version of continuity where there exists an invertible, monotonically non-decreasing function $g$, such that $|Q(x) - Q(y)| \le g(d(x,y))$, where $d$ is a contractive distance and $\lim_{s \to 0} g(s) = 0$.
+This is a refinement of the notion of uniform continuity, where we can bound how much the function varies when we perturb the input.
+A notable example is logarithmic negativity~\cite{Plenio_2005} that is not asymptotically continuous, yet fulfills this notion of continuity.
 For simplicity, we shall call such functions gd-continuous.
 We prove in Appendix~\ref{APP_ACCESSIBLE} that correlation quantifiers which are gd-continuous are bounded in decomposable dynamics as follows: